hawkeyscout/CS312-Course-Project-2/README.md

         enabled: yes
 ```

+Note: [OpenJDK 21](https://www.geeksforgeeks.org/how-to-install-java-using-ansible-playbook/) was used because Minecraft version 1.20.6 requires it.

 # Setting up Your `Output.tf` File.

 Open the output.tf file in a text editor and add the following content: